 Fotile Chef Cubii: User reviews

-On Amazon, users seem to agree that it’s fairly easy to use and easy to clean, though some do complain about how big it is and the placement of that steam vent.
+On Amazon, users seem to agree that it’s fairly easy to use and clean, though some complain about how big it is and the placement of that steam vent.
 Others say that the oven takes too long to preheat, with one user writing, “I suspect they are misstating the power ratings.
 I've had a lot of toaster ovens all across the price range.
 I'm an Electronics Tech for many years and have an inherent "feel" for electronic devices.
-I almost pulled out my measuring tools (I don't have a Wattmeter but do have bench level amp and voltage meters), but it was too much work for a return.
+I almost pulled out my measuring tools (I don't have a Wattmeter but have bench level amp and voltage meters), but it was too much work for a return.
 Judging from my previous ovens, this one is not as rated.”

 Fotile Chef Cubii: What the experts say

-Should you buy the Fotile Chef Cubii?
+Would I buy the Fotile Chef Cubii?